-Our campaign aims to provide a better understanding of mental health and how it can affect you and your employees.
+What follows in this short guide is information to help you gain a better understanding of mental health and how it can affect you and your employees.
 It aims to provide you with some simple ideas and actions that you can take to help destigmatise mental health and address it in your workplace.

 Alongside this practical advice, you will find a number of stories from small business owners talking about their own experiences with poor mental health and how they have tried to promote good mental health in their businesses.
 You will also find great links to free resources from organisations including Heads Together, Mind and Mental Health First Aid.

 It is my hope that this guide will empower you to learn more about mental health, your role in challenging stigmas, and show that it’s OK to talk about mental health in your business.